unicef/giga_gigacounts_backend/README.md

 PG_DB_NAME=unicef-giga
 ```

+> Note: You can find more info about the others required `.env` variables inside the `.env.example` file.

 ## Instaling

 You need a couple of things to be installed in order to run this application:

 - [Node/NPM](https://nodejs.org/en/)

+  > Minimum Version: 16

 - [Docker](https://www.docker.com/products/docker-desktop/)